 Across the organization:

-- Improved product development process and reduced time to market
+- Improved product development processes and reduced time to market

 - Smaller product development costs